DiamondLightSource/FastCS/docs/tutorials/static-drivers.md

 completes immediately because there are no transports being run on the event loop to expose an API.

-Now that the controller has an attribute, it would be useful to open the generated UI.
-A `demo.bob` will have been created in the directory the application was run from.
-This can be launched with Phoebus.

 ## FastCS Transports

 FastCS supports multiple transports to expose the API of the loaded `Controller`.
 The